apache/accumulo-website/_docs-2/development/development_tools.md

 </dependency>
 ```

-To use the Iterator test harness, create a class that extends the [BaseJUnit4IteratorTest] class
+To use the Iterator test harness, create a class that extends the [IteratorTestBase] class
 and defines the following:

   * A `SortedMap` of input data (`Key`-`Value` pairs)